• Request More Info

 I am a historian of the late nineteenth- and early twentieth-century United States with an emphasis on the African American experience and the postbellum South.
 My research and teaching engage questions of racial formation, electoral and cultural politics, and battles over historical memory.

-At the University of Tennessee, I teach undergraduate and graduate courses on African American history, the US South, and the craft of social and cultural history.
+At the University of Tennessee, I teach undergraduate and graduate courses on the postbellum US South, the long Reconstruction era, and the craft of social and cultural history.
+I am also an associate editor of the Journal of the Civil War Era and oversee the journal’s blog, Muster.

 Education